Dynamic mean field programming: Introduction

 \section{Introduction}

 An agent interacting with a Markov decision process (MDP) with unknown parameters faces the problem of both estimating these parameters and determining a control strategy.
-The question is how to use samples efficiently to balance the two goals.
-Here, we assume both the rewards and transition probabilities are unknown to the agent.
-Two popular approaches to sample efficient learning in unknown MDP environments are based on Bayesian and frequentist approaches to estimation in so-called bandit problems: Thompson or posterior sampling and ``optimism in the face of uncertainty" \citet{OsbandVanRoyPSRLvsOptimism}, \citet{lattimore2020bandit}.
-Both approaches continually update the estimates or beliefs for the MDP parameters, typically at the start of episodes of interaction.

-In this paper we restrict our attention to the Bayesian case and consider in particular the discounted infinite horizon problem, though we argue that our results hold for all horizons.
-Under posterior sampling for reinforcement learning (PSRL) \citet{OsbandVanRoyPSRLvsOptimism}, an agent updates the posterior over parameters at the end of each interaction or episode, and a sample is drawn from this distribution.
-From such samples, the contraction property of Bellman’s optimality equation allows the estimation of a fixed point for the Q-value via iteration of this equation.
-A policy can then be derived by acting greedily with respect to the Q-values, and thus the agent acts as if the sampled MDP is reality.
-Remarkably, this approach balances exploration and exploitation, attaining sub-linear Bayesian regret \citet{OsbandVanRoyPSRLvsOptimism}.
+A fundamental question concerns the efficient use of samples to balance the two goals, a question with a long history \cite{duff2002optimal}.
+In the case that there is only one state, the problem is known as the multi-armed bandit, for which there exist a variety of solution concepts \cite{jacko2019finite}, based on Bayesian or frequentist estimation under finite or infinite horizon objectives.

+Index policies are a popular form of solutions to the bandit problem, where at each time step an index function is calculated for each arm (or action), and the arm with largest index is chosen.
+Index functions, such as the Gittins index in the Bayes-optimal approach or upper confidence bounds in the asymptotically optimal approach \cite{chang1987optimal} \cite{kaufmann2012bayesian} \cite{russo2021note}, are functions of the empirical estimates or statistics of each arm's mean reward.
+Index policies, under a criteria of asymptotic optimality, can be thought of as principled heuristics \cite{duff2002optimal}, and are a motivation for the current paper.

+In a general MDP with multiple states, one would also like to form an index policy over the state-action or Q-values.
+Since obtaining samples of the optimal value functions directly is not generally possible, one approach is to attempt to translate the estimates and uncertainty of the MDP parameters, which can be sampled, to the state-action value functions via the Bellman equation.
+This paper revisits the question of how uncertainty translates or propagates through the Bellman equation in the Bayesian setting, borrowing ideas and tools from statistical physics to study this question.

-From the Bayesian perspective the optimal Q-values are random variables, by virtue of the rewards and transition probabilities being random variables.
-It is often written that since the optimal Q-values depend on these parameters and each other in a complex non-linear manner via the Bellman equation, this then makes exact calculation of the posterior over Q-values impossible.
-The results in this paper reveal that the situation is not so dire, provided we study systems with large state spaces.
-Under this setting we obtain, via methods from statistical physics, results akin to the central limit theorem.
+Under the Bayesian perspective the Q-values are random variables, since they can be written as functions of the MDP parameters.
+It is generally thought that since the Q-values depend on the parameters and each other recursively via the Bellman equation, this makes exact calculation of the posterior over Q-values analytically impossible.
+Here we show that the problem simplifies in the large state space limit, provided the prior or posterior distributions over MDP parameters satisfies certain conditions.